 Clematis ‘Lambton Park’ AGM - In summer and early autumn, this tangutica clematis is hung with large lantern-shaped yellow flowers that look like lemon rind and smell of coconut.

-They are followed by silky silver seedheads that catch the autumn light.
+‘Lambton Park’ is one of the best late-season forms and its blazing yellow flowers are followed by silky silver seedheads that catch the fall light.

 Grow in moist, well-drained soil.
 The bulk of the plant needs to climb in sun or semi-shade, but the roots must be in the cool shade of other plants.